U.S. Route 119: West Virginia

 U.S. Route 119 enters West Virginia from Kentucky as unsigned ADHS Corridor G, a four-lane limited-access highway stretching from Williamson to Charleston.
 The earliest segment of Corridor G to open was in 1972 and was finished in 1997.
 Formerly, US 119 was a typical two-lane mountain highway.
 Old US 119 now comprises all or parts of US 52, WV 44, WV 10, WV 17, WV 85, WV 3, WV 94 and WV 61.

 The US route becomes a mostly two-lane highway north of Charleston, having functionally been replaced by Interstate 79.
 Compared to its replacement, US 119 takes a rather winding course.
 A trip from the Charleston area to the Morgantown area (I-79/US 119 Exit #1 to I-68 Exit #1) is 147 mi via I-79 and 182 mi via US 119.
 The travel time is about double taking US 119, over 4 hours instead of about 2 hours.

 From Charleston, US 119 heads roughly east along the Elk River to Clendenin, where it turns north for 29 mi to Spencer.
 At Spencer, it begins to head east with US 33 for 81.4 mi.
 Along the way, it passes through Glenville and Weston, where it intersects parent route US 19 and replacement I-79.
 From I-79 to WV 20 at Buckhannon, US 33/US 119 follow Corridor H.

 At Buckhannon, US 119 again turns north — first with WV 20 then by itself as it travels to Philippi.
 At Philippi it joins with US 250 for 12 mi.
 From there, US 119 heads on its own through Grafton and towards Morgantown.

 Just south of Morgantown, US 119 intersects Interstate 68's Exit #1, immediately east of its end at I-79.
 US 119 then enters downtown Morgantown, again meeting with US 19.
 It leaves town via the narrow and winding North Willey Street and congested Mileground.

-Just after the Mileground, US 119 intersects with the Monongalia County Route 857 connector to I-68 Exit #7, which effectively allows through traffic to bypass Morgantown.
+I-68 Exit #7, which effectively allows through traffic to bypass Morgantown.
 US 119 finally turns north to enter Pennsylvania near Point Marion.
 The Hamilton Farm Petroglyphs are along this section.
 Much of this last stretch of US 119 heading towards Uniontown, Pennsylvania is already bypassed by traffic using I-68, CR 857, and PA 857 (or the tolled Mon-Fayette Expressway).
 While this alternate route is longer, it has a better alignment and is faster to travel.